NivenT/music-downloader/README.md

     - order (top search results get a higher default score)
     - length (avoid sites with incomplete lyrics and favor sites that do things like label the chorus and different verses and whatnot)
     - similarity between url and song (try to make sure we're getting lyrics from the right song)
+- When playing music using the `--play` flag, you can
+  - skip a song by pressing `Ctrl+c`
+  - pause a song by pressing `Crtl+z` and later resume by running `%` from your terminal

 ## TODO
 This project is still not done/perfect.
 The following are things I would like to eventually do